gocn/translator/2021/w23_go_performance_tools_cheat_sheet.md

 For you to better understand how to read flame graphs you can check out [What Are Flame Graphs and How to Read Them, RubyConfBY 2017](https://youtu.be/6uKZXIwd6M0)

-You can also use [speedscope](https://www.speedscope.app/) which is a language-agnostic application to generate flame graphs from profiles and it’s a bit more interactive than the one provided from Go.
+You can also use [speedscope](https://www.speedscope.app/) which is a language-agnostic application to generate flame graphs from profiles, and it’s a bit more interactive than the one provided from Go.

 ![demo of speedscope](https://d33wubrfki0l68.cloudfront.net/bdc072eb7f50aa59275ed17b11335b8724e22d19/26d9b/go-performance-tools-cheat-sheet/speedscope.png)